rbms-bsc/DCRMR/_pages/Ppdm/Manufacture-statement.md

 <a name="5.29.31.1">5.29.31.1</a> If any of the original details relating to the manufacture statement are covered by a label, stamp, overprint, or other means showing later information, transcribe the later information.
 If the original details are visible or otherwise available, always transcribe or give them in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.31.4](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.31.4)).

-<a name="5.29.31.2">5.29.31.2</a> For printed materials with manuscript overwrite, use judgment in determining whether or not the overwrite should be transcribed as the manufacture statement or as item-specific information.
-In case of doubt, consider the manuscript overwrite to be item-specific information and record as a [Note on item](/DCRMR/additional-notes/Note-on-item/) (see [9.4.3.1](/DCRMR/additional-notes/Note-on-item/#9.4.3.1)).
+<a name="5.29.31.2">5.29.31.2</a> For printed materials with manuscript information, use judgment in determining whether or not the manuscript information should be transcribed as the manufacture statement or as item-specific information.
+In case of doubt, consider the manuscript information to be item-specific information and record as a [Note on item](/DCRMR/additional-notes/Note-on-item/) (see [9.4.3.1](/DCRMR/additional-notes/Note-on-item/#9.4.3.1)).

 ## 5.29.32 Elements relating to publication vs. elements relating to distribution or manufacture